szilard/teach-ML-CEU-master-bizanalytics/wk01/lab/README.md

 ### Goals

-After this first lab every student should have installed and working on there laptops:
+After this first lab every student should have installed and working on their laptops:

 - R
 - RStudio
 - R packages: ...
 - Java (needed for h2o)
-- h2o (TODO: create a test script)
+- h2o (TODO: create a test script to easily test installation)

 should have